Umpqua National Forest

-Umpqua National Forest, in southern Oregon's Cascade Range, covers an area of 983129 acre in Douglas, Lane, and Jackson counties, and borders Crater Lake National Park.
+Umpqua National Forest, in southern Oregon's Cascade Range, covers an area of 983129 acre in Douglas, Lane, and Jackson counties, and borders the Crater Lake National Park in Southern Oregon.
 The four ranger districts for the forest are the Cottage Grove, Diamond Lake, North Umpqua, and Tiller ranger districts.
-The forest is managed by the United States Forest Service, headquartered in Roseburg.
+The national forest is managed by the United States Forest Service (of the United States Department of Agriculture), headquartered in Roseburg (county seat town of Douglas County), Oregon in the Pacific Northwest region of the Western United States.

 Geography

 Stands of western hemlock, true fir, Douglas-fir and cedar transition to lower-elevation forests of mixed conifers and hardwoods.
 Timbered valleys of old-growth ponderosa and groves of oak separate mountains like the 9182 ft Mount Thielsen and the 8363 ft Mount Bailey.
 Notable geologic features include volcanic basalt and andesite monolithic spires with descriptive names like Eagle Rock, Rattlesnake Rock, and Old Man.